JBowers0921/configure-ad/README.md

 <br />
 <br />
 <p>
 3.e   On the Domain Controller screen, enter your generic password (Password1 for training).
 Type it again for confirmation.
 Then on the proceding screens :Click NEXT, NEXT.
 When the Net Bios domain populates, click NEXT, and NEXT on Paths, NEXT on Review.
 Wait on the Precheck, then click INSTALL.
-Wait for the installation to complete.
+Wait for the Active Directory installation to complete.
 You may get logged out of DC-1 remote desktop.
-Log back in with your newly created credentials(anydomain.com\username and password) using DC-1's Public IP address found in Azure.
+Log back in with your newly created credentials(anydomain.com\username and then password) using DC-1's Public IP address found in Azure.
 <p>
 <br />
 <br />